impress-org/givewp/readme.txt

 8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

+9. Customize your forms with design mode.

+10. Use almost any payment gateway integration with GiveWP through our add-ons or by creating your own add-on.

+10.Use almost any payment gateway integration with GiveWP through our add-ons or by creating your own add-on.

 == Changelog ==
 = 2.33.3: September 29th, 2023 =
 * Fix: Multi-site installations no longer produce an error on subsites.